Our Favorite: Dr. Gary’s Best Breed Breed German Dog Diet

 Do German shepherds need grain-free food?

 While grain-free food is not necessary for the health of your German Shepherd, if you notice your dog presenting digestive issues or skin issues, you may want to go grain-free.
 Always avoid grains such as corn and wheat.
-Some German Shepherds can have natural grains in the form of rice, while others may not digest rice very well.
+Some German Shepherds can have natural grains in the form of rice, while others may not digest rice very well, even brewers rice or whole grain brown rice.